pavankat/big-o-in-plain-english/README.md

 [4, 2, 1, 4, 2, 1, 4, 2, 1, 4, 2, 1]
 ```

+Math explanation: Any algorithm that calculates all permutation of a given array is O(N!).

 ## O(1) vs O(n) vs O(n^2) explained without code

 #### O(1)